isomerpages/nlb-sure/_school-curriculum/0-overview.md

 ---
-title: School Curriculum
+title: School Courseware
 permalink: /resources/school-curriculum/
-breadcrumb: School Curriculum
+breadcrumb: School Courseware

 ---

-Welcome to the new S.U.R.E. curriculum on digital media and information literacy, digital safety and digital wellness!
+Welcome to the new S.U.R.E. courseware on digital media and information literacy, digital safety and digital wellness!

-This new curriculum aim to equip our students with essential knowledge and skills to navigate the complex information landscape in today’s digital age.
-S.U.R.E. stands for Source, Understand, Research and Evaluate, which are key concepts that will be covered in the first part of the curriculum under “Information Literacy”.
+This new courseware aims to equip our students with essential knowledge and skills to navigate the complex information landscape in today’s digital age.
+S.U.R.E. stands for Source, Understand, Research and Evaluate, which are key concepts that will be covered in the first part of the courseware under “Information Literacy”.